m-yag/chessmite/README.md

   <img width=400 src="https://github.com/m-yag/Chessmite/blob/media/board.png?raw=true">
 </p>

-### Objective
+#### Objective

 The objective of the puzzle is to clear the board by clicking each square three times.
-When a square is clicked three times, it is considered "complete" and may no longer be used.
-The puzzle is over when all squares have been completed **or** when no move is available.
+When a square is clicked three times, it becomes "complete" and can no longer be used.
+The puzzle ends when all squares are completed **or** when no valid moves are available.

-### Gameplay
+#### Gameplay

-Starting with a board of 36 grey squares, each square may be clicked a total of three times over the course of the game:
+You start with a board of 36 grey squares.
+Each square can be clicked up to three times:
-* On the first click, the square turns from grey to green.
+* **First click:** The square turns from grey to green.
-* On the second, from green to orange.
+* **Second click:** The square turns from green to orange.
-* On the third, the square is 'complete' and there is nothing to click.
+* **Third click:** The square is 'complete' and becomes unclickable.

 <div align="center">
   <img width=300 src="https://github.com/m-yag/Chessmite/blob/media/tile-colors.png?raw=true">
   <p>grey → green → orange → complete</p>
 </div>

-The initial move may be made by clicking on any square.
-Afterward, the only squares that may be clicked are determined by the symbol on the square last clicked.
+The initial move can be made by clicking any square.
+Subsequent moves are determined by the symbol on the last clicked square.
 Each time a square is clicked, it is replaced by a new square with a random symbol.

-### Pieces
+#### Pieces

 There are two sets of pieces: numeric (1, 2, 3, 4) and chess pieces (Knight, Bishop, Rook, and Queen).
-They indicate what squares may be clicked next.
-If a destination square is already 'completed' or is beyond the puzzle's border, then a move to that particular destination cannot be made.
+These symbols indicate which squares may be clicked next.
+If a destination square is already 'completed' or beyond the puzzle's border, that move is invalid.
 Destination squares, if available, are highlighted.

-#### •  Numeric Pieces
+##### Numeric Pieces

-A number on a square signifies the distance between the original square and the destination square.
-Clicking on a 2, for instance, allows the player to click any available square that is exactly 2 squares away horizontally, vertically, or diagonally; the next click may not occur on a square in between.
+A number on a square indicates the distance to the next clickable square.
+For example, clicking a 2 allows the player to click any available square exactly 2 squares away horizontally, vertically, or diagonally.
 <div align="center">
 <img width="250" src="https://github.com/m-yag/Chessmite/blob/media/two-example.png?raw=true">
 </div>

-#### • Chess Pieces
+##### Chess Pieces

-The chess pieces have the same movements as they do in chess: The Bishop moves diagonally; the Rook moves vertically or horizontally; the Knight moves in an "L" shape (2 x 1 squares or 1 x 2 squares); and the Queen moves diagonally, vertically, or horizontally.
-The difference here as opposed to chess is that, with the exception of the Knight, the pieces always move to the border and cannot stop on any one of the squares in between.
-The next click also may not fall on the same square as the previous click.
-For example, after clicking a rook on the right edge of the board it is not permissible to click the same square again.
+Chess pieces move as they do in chess:
+* **Bishop:** Moves diagonally to the border.
+* **Rook:** Moves vertically or horizontally to the border.
+* **Knight:** Moves in an "L" shape (2 x 1 squares or 1 x 2 squares).
+* **Queen:** Moves diagonally, vertically, or horizontally to the border.

+Except for the Knight, pieces always move to the board's edge and cannot stop midway.
+The next click cannot be on the same square as the previous one.
 <div align="center">
 <img width="250" src="https://github.com/m-yag/Chessmite/blob/media/rook-example.png?raw=true">
 </div>

-#### • Wild Card
+##### Wild Card

-The fleur-de-lis (⚜) is a wild card tile which allows any square not yet completed, except the same square itself, to be clicked.
+The fleur-de-lis (⚜) is a wild card tile allowing any incomplete square (except itself) to be clicked.
 The wild card appears when all squares of a color have been flipped.
-The last square of a particular color to be flipped will contain the fleur-de-lis.
+The last square of a particular color to be flipped will reveal the fleur-de-lis.
 <div align="center">
   <img width=75 src="https://github.com/m-yag/Chessmite/blob/media/wildcard.png?raw=true">
   <p>wild card</p>